 The meeting talked through necessary actions for all parties to prepare for, and act on, changes, including:

-- FCA confirming its policy position, along with any rule changes
+- confirming our policy position, along with any rule changes

 - lenders deciding on their individual approaches to making use of any modified rules